lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 .. admonition:: On using barostat during deformation
     :class: info

+    ..  container:: justify

         Here, box deformations are applied in the x-direction, while the y and z box dimensions are kept constants.

+    ..  container:: justify

         Another possible choice would be to apply a barostat along the y and z direction, allowing the system more freedom to deform.
 In LAMMPS, this can be done by using :

     .. code-block:: lammps

         fix npt1 all npt temp 300 300 0.1 y 1 1 1 z 1 1 1

+    ..  container:: justify

         instead of:

     .. code-block:: lammps

         fix nvt1 all nvt temp 300 300 0.1

+    ..  container:: justify

         Here, the second option will be used.

 ..  container:: justify